PA Employer Responsibilities

 The PA employer’s responsibilities as an employer also include

 • Recruiting people fairly and not to discriminate against anyone.
-This includes taking up of references and applying for a PVG check
+This includes taking up references and applying for a PVG check

 • Having a contingency plan in place to cover for staff who are on annual leave and off sick